Pavonini

-Pavonini is a tribe of bird in the subfamily Phasianinae.
-Members of this family are primarily found in tropical Asia, along with one species in the Congo Rainforest in Africa.
-It contains two of the most charismatic members of the Phasianidae, the peafowl and the arguses.
+Pavonini is a tribe in the subfamily Phasianinae.
+Living members of this family are primarily found in tropical Asia, along with one species in the Congo Rainforest in Africa and fossil remains also known from Europe and East Asia.
+The tribe contains the clades of peafowl and the arguses, both notable for their charismatic male plumage used in elaborate courting rituals.
 This grouping was supported by a 2021 phylogenetic analysis of Galliformes, and accepted by the International Ornithological Congress.
 The tribe name is accepted by the Howard and Moore Complete Checklist of the Birds of the World.